 CONNECT WITH A CHAPTER

-Contact the nearest Paralyzed Veterans Chapter to learn more, volunteer, or apply for membership.
+Contact the nearest Paralyzed Veterans Chapter to learn more about resources and volunteer opportunities.